-While Flower, Sun, and Rain was ultimately published by Victor, averting a crisis, Grasshopper Manufacture was still stuck without a publisher.
+While Flower, Sun, and Rain was ultimately published by Victor, averting a crisis, Grasshopper Manufacture was again left without a publisher.

-GhM was quite an insular company, mostly due to their employees all coming from Human Entertainment; as such, once their ASCII contacts were severed, Suda had to produce several proposals and approach different companies (Marvelous, Hudson Soft, Konami) directly.
+GhM was quite an insular company, mostly due to their employees all coming from Human Entertainment; as such, once their ASCII contacts were severed, Suda had to draft multiple proposals and approach different companies (Marvelous, Hudson Soft, Konami) directly.

 At this point he was also forced to take out a loan in order to cover his employee’s salaries.
 In other words, the company was on the verge of bankruptcy.